 After our meal, we plan immediately on where to go.
-I have to make some revision on my initial as I have to consider my sisters.Besides, we don’t want to find ourselves running as it may turn our vacation into a stressful one.
-The four of us were still sleepy at that as we woke up early for the airport.
+I have to make some revision on my initial plan as I have to consider my sisters.Besides, we don’t want to find ourselves running as it may turn our vacation into a stressful one.
+The four of us were still sleepy when we arrived at the hotel as we woke up early for the airport.
 So we just decided to just check the Tsim Sha Tsui area and the Nathan Road.

-Tsim Sha Tsui is perfect for us, It is within Nathan Road, just across our hotel is the bus station to airport and MTR Station.
-The ferry Terminal and The China Hongkong Macau Ferry terminal is also just a walk away.
+Choosing Tsim Sha Tsui to stay is just perfect for us.
+A Nathan Road, just across our hotel is the bus station to airport and MTR Station.
+The ferry Terminal and The China Hongkong Macau Ferry terminal, The Avenue of the Stars , organisesSpace Museum and many stores selling branded items are just a walk away.

 We decided to check first The Space Museum.

-Hongkong Space Museum is located at the seaside of Tsim Sha Tsui.
-It is the first local planetarium for the popularisation of astronomy and space science.
-The unique egg-shaped dome renders the 8000-square-metre museum to be one of the most famous landmarks in Hong Kong.
+Hongkong Space Museum is found at the seaside of Tsim Sha Tsui.
+It is the first local planetarium for the popularization of astronomy and space science.
+The unique egg-shaped dome renders the 8000-square-meter museum to be one of the most famous landmarks in Hong Kong.

 The Museum comprises two wings – east and west.
 The former, the planetarium’s nucleus, has an egg-shaped dome structure.
-Beneath it are the Stanley Ho Space Theatre, the Hall of Space Science, workshops and offices.
+At the ground level are the Stanley Ho Space Theatre, the Hall of Space Science, workshops and offices.
 The west wing houses the Hall of Astronomy, the Lecture Hall, the Gift Shop and offices.

 The Museum has two thematic exhibition halls: the Hall of Space Science and the Hall of Astronomy on the ground and first floors respectively.
-The exhibits, predominately interactive, enable visitors to learn through a series of entertaining and educational experiences.
+The exhibits were mostly interactive.
+Visitors will learn through a series of entertaining and educational experiences.

-Last but not the least, the Museum organises plenty of extension activities each year, including the monthly introduction of the night sky in the Space Theatre, Astronomy Happy Hours, fun science lab sessions, astronomy competitions, lectures and astronomy film shows, etc. You can also find a lot of information related to stargazing, basic astronomy, astronomical news and educational resources in the Museum’s homepage.
+Last but not the least, the museum organizes plenty of extension activities each year, including the monthly introduction of the night sky in the Space Theatre, Astronomy Happy Hours, fun science lab sessions, astronomy competitions, lectures and astronomy film shows, etc. You can also find a lot of information related to stargazing, basic astronomy, astronomical news and educational resources in the Museum’s homepage.

 I have read about the legendary Chinese cyclist Wong Kam-po that his bike and rainbow jersey used in 2007 World Championship is displayed at the museum.
 Being a novice biker and a fan at that, I made sure to see this exhibit nd to have a photo op of course.